 1. Choosing the Best GoPro Dome – Comparisons

-There are many GoPro Domes on the market most of them almost identical, some competitors are even made by the same factories.
-The only two things that really matter are the compatibility and quality of the GoPro Dome, and how easy it is to use underwater.
+There are many GoPro Domes on the market many of them look almost identical, some competitors are even made by the same factories.
+The only three things that really matter are the compatibility, quality of the GoPro Dome, and how easy it is to use underwater.

 |Brand||GoPro Dome Type||Compatibility||Rating||Price||Check Availability|